rvaidyaa/fast-foodie/README.md

 *jQuery
 *APIs

-The app uses AJAX JSON calls to the <a href="developer.NPS.gov">National Park Service</a> Open Platform API to return the national park search results.

 ## Responsive
-App is built to be responsive across mobile, tablet, laptop, and desktop screen resolutions.
+App is built to be responsive across devices

 ## Development Roadmap

 This is v1.0 of the app, but future enhancements are expected to include:

-//further improvements.
+add user filter to filter via:
+*cost
+*rating
+*popularity